Ikat Weaving in Preah Brokorng Cambodia

 Women often have a day job selling food and snacks in the schools, but then, they sit at the loom after work.
 It is also heartening to see that in some families, children learn the trade by mostly inheriting hand skills and design knowledge from their grandparents.
 And as the quality of village weaving is discovered by the tourism industry and custom tailors, maybe in the future, they too, will be become the soul of the fashion industry in this country.

-Last week, my friends Supharak and Sokha, brought me to two families who have kept the tradition of weaving vibrantly alive on Preah Brokorng, a quick ferry ride from Phnom Penh and a short cycle away from Silk Island.
+Last week, my friends Supharak and Sokha, owners of Wattan in Phnom Penh, brought me to two families who have kept the tradition of weaving vibrantly alive on Preah Brokorng, a quick ferry ride from Phnom Penh and a short cycle away from Silk Island.

 In the first family, Nara welcomed us and introduced me to her older father and mother who are now spinning silk thread from the silk worms they raise and the women and men of working age design and weave, each one competing in the design created.
 I was enthralled to see the design each of them proudly presented sitting at their own looms.